-- In 'The Rock'', a mook, after about three seconds of "cooking", lobs a frag at Goodspeed, who happens to be in a minecart type container.
+- In The Rock, a mook, after about three seconds of "cooking", lobs a frag at Goodspeed, who happens to be in a minecart type container.
 After staring at it for about five seconds, Goodspeed throws it back, where it lies for another few seconds as the mook and his partner runs away.
 It detonates in a fiery explosion about three feet away from him, and, needless to say, nobody gets hurt.

-- In Act of Valor, every time one of the SEA Ls throws a frag, the explosion sets everything nearby on fire.
-Later, when two terrorists detonate their bomb vests, shrapnel is seen flying around the area; the two SEA Ls nearby get thrown through the air, but don't seem to take any shrapnel wounds.
+- In Act of Valor, every time one of the SEALs throws a frag, the explosion sets everything nearby on fire.
+Later, when two terrorists detonate their bomb vests, shrapnel is seen flying around the area; the two SEALs nearby get thrown through the air, but don't seem to take any shrapnel wounds.

-- Dawn of War: Frag grenades deal AoE damage (but only against enemies for some reason) and cause units to fall.
+- Dawn of War: Frag grenades deal AoE damage (but only against enemies for some reason) and cause units to fall down.

-- Metal Gear Solid 3 seems unsure about what its grenades do.
+- Metal Gear Solid 3: Snake Eater seems unsure about what grenades do.
 Sigint outright states that they frag, but actually getting hit by one results in a backflip and a burn.
 Hit an enemy with one, and he'll spend about two seconds in the air before bouncing around on the ground a bit.
 Humorously, the descriptions for the frags throughout the series generally states that they have an effective range of two feet.
 The grenades do, however, have a much larger blast radius when standing.
 Going prone will minimize their effect.

 - Played straight in Resident Evil 4, where the pressed-steel, generic fragmentation grenades blow enemies about 15 feet across the map.
 Averted in 5 and Revelations, where they visually resemble real life concussion grenades.

-- Somewhat averted in the Counter-Strike series, particularly the later ones - frag grenades have a reasonably large damage radius (up to several meters), and the "explosion" is mostly visible only through the shockwave kicking up dust and debris.
+- Downplayed in the Counter-Strike series, particularly the later ones - frag grenades have a reasonably large damage radius (up to several meters), and the "explosion" is mostly visible only through the shockwave kicking up dust and debris.
 Their lethality, however, is downplayed for gameplay purposes, though having one land right next to you is still pretty bad news, even if you have full body armour.

 - Due to some truly remarkable game mechanics in Operation Darkness, sometimes an enemy who is too close for effective use of a sword can be defeated with a grenade without injury to the thrower.